willymateo/willymateo/README.md

 - 👋 Hi, I’m @willymateo, a full-stack developer.
 - 👀 I have skills in <strong>React</strong>, <strong>SQL</strong> and backend projects with <strong>NodeJs</strong>.
-- 🌱 I’m currently learning cross-platform movile development with <strong>React Native</strong>.
+- 🌱 I’m currently learning cross-platform mobile development with <strong>React Native</strong>.
 - 💞️ I’m looking to collaborate on backend or movile projects.
 - 📫 If you wanna collaborate with me, don't dude it, write me: matheoowilly@gmail.com